imliuyzh/lfs101x-notes/chapter7.md

     #
     ```

 2. Now, you need to create a configuration file to enable your user account to use `sudo`.
 Typically, this file is created in the `/etc/sudoers.d/` directory with the name of the file the same as your username.
-For example, for this demo, let's say your username is student.
-You would then create the configuration file for student by doing this:
+For example, for this demo, let's say your username is `student`.
+You would then create the configuration file for `student` by doing this:

     ```
     # echo "student ALL=(ALL) ALL" > /etc/sudoers.d/student